The process of moving household goods to Ireland from the USA is straightforward and we've compiled a basic overview for you.

-Upon arriving, there are certain documents you, or your international shipping agent, will need to present to customs.
-These include:
+Upon arriving, there are certain documents you, or your international mover, must have for customs.

-Because you are bringing your household goods to Ireland, we are assuming that you plan on staying and applying for residency if you haven't already and we touch on this in a later section.
+Since you are moving household goods to Ireland, we are assuming that you plan on staying and applying for residency if you haven't already.

-In order to move your personal effects and import them duty free, you'll have to make sure that that they have been in your possession for over 6 months and that you have lived in the U.S. for more than a year.
+In order to relocate with your effects and import them duty free, you'll have to make sure that that they have been in your possession for over 6 months and that you have lived in the USA for more than a year.